Who's bidding to be next World Trade Organization chief?

 Asked about her potential candidacy, she said she had a "full plate" with her current job.
 Phil Hogan (Ireland), European trade commissioner

-Mexico is set to propose Seade, who helped rework the North American Free Trade Agreement, sources said on Sunday.
+Mexico nominated Seade, who helped rework the North American Free Trade Agreement, to the WTO on Monday, a document showed.
 He previously worked at universities in Hong Kong.

 ALSO READ